 The BC Assembly of First Nations is unified towards self-sufficiency and vibrancy while never forgetting who we are.
 We envision a future where our inherent laws, lands, and traditions are recognized and respected by governments, industry and the general public.

 British Columbia Assembly of First Nations Mandate

-- Restore and enhance the relationship among First Nations people in British Columbia, the Crown and people of Canada;
+- restore and enhance the relationship among First Nations in British Columbia, the Crown and people of Canada;

-- Develop and promote policies and resources for the benefit of First Nations people in British Columbia including but not limited to economic, social, education, health and cultural matters; and
+- develop and promote policies and resources for the benefit of First Nations in British Columbia including but not limited to governance, lands and resources, economic, social, education, health and cultural matters;

-- Work in coalition with other organizations that advance the rights and interests of Indigenous People.
+- work in coalition with other organizations that advance the rights and interests of First Nations peoples; and